dwstein/rag5/README.md

 - Conversation Tracker
 - Employ Langchain to use the LLMs
 - Employ some combination of databases to store documents and the vector files

+## Refactoring Tasks
+- No need for user id in messages at all.